Are you wondering, “What does ‘put off’ mean?” That has several meanings, and we’ll explain everything you need to know!

 - I’ll put off resigning from my job until the trainee is well enough to take care of the tasks.

-- Alfred had to put off the launch because the public doesn’t approve the product yet.
+- Alfred had to put off the launch because the public still needs to approve the product.

 - Let’s put off the party until your sister feels well.